Computing

 The core of Computing is Computer Science, in which children are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Computing also ensures that children become digitally literate.
 They learn to develop their ideas using information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

-Many computing lessons are delivered through “Rising Stars: Switched On Computing” scheme which includes regular teaching of Online Safety alongside the PSHE curriculum.
+Many computing lessons are delivered through the 'Rising Stars: Switched On Computing' scheme which includes regular teaching of online safety alongside the PSHE curriculum.
 Pupils are taught to be respectful and responsible online to create, organise, store, manipulate and retrieve digital content.
 Use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.

 Rising Stars: Switched on Computing has a different focus each half term which includes technology being used in ways that expose students to potential jobs available today, such as animators, architects or game developers.
 The scheme is inclusive of all and uses up to date software that enables our children to be creative and competent users of ICT.